lsst-sqre/sqr-011/index.rst

 *LSST the Docs* can be summarized by a stack of technologies: reStructuredText, GitHub, Sphinx, and the *LSST the Docs* continuous delivery service.
-The name *LSST the Docs" is in reference to the highly popular documentation service *Read the Docs* which unfortunately we could not use for our stack documentation due to certain characteristics of the stack.
+The name *LSST the Docs" is in reference to the highly popular documentation service *Read the Docs* - we explain below why we could not just us that service off the shelf (which is normally our preference).

 ReStructured Text
 -----------------